 The Visual Field Test is a special automated procedure used to perform perimetry, which measures an area of peripheral vision.
 During this test, lights of varying intensities appear in different parts of the visual field while the patient’s eye is focused on a certain spot.
-The perception of these lights is charted and then compared to results of a healthy eye at the same age of the patient in order to determine if any damage has occurred.
+The perception of these lights is charted and then compared to the results of a healthy eye at the same age as the patient in order to determine if any damage has occurred.
 The procedure is fast, easy and painless.
 It lasts ten to fifteen minutes and effectively diagnoses and monitors the progression of glaucoma.

 Optic Nerve Digital Photography is performed regularly and then compared serially to detect change.

 Optical Coherence Tomography (OCT) is used to see a more precise image of the optic nerve.
 This works similarly to an ultrasound, but instead of measuring sound, it measures the reflection of infrared light, which is reflected uniquely by different tissues.
 This test can detect glaucoma and its progression precisely and effectively.

 Patients with glaucoma will often undergo these tests on a regular basis in order to determine how quickly the disease is progressing.